salsaflow/salsaflow/README.md

 code_review_tool: "review_board"
 ```

-This is very close to dependency injection or something, you just tell SalsaFlow
+This is very close to dependency injection.
+There are a few module types and it
-what implementation to use for the given module (interface).
+must be specified what implementation to use for the given module type (interface).

 Then, when necessary, the module-specific config goes to the section
-that is called after the module name, for example:
+that is names after the module name, for example:

 ```yaml
 jira: